How To Deal With Pressure

 People all over the world have to deal with the constant stress of pressure.
 How do we manage?
 Dr. Cook walks us through God's strategy to deal with pressure.

 Alright, thank you very much and hello again radio friends, how in the world are you?
 Are you doing alright today?
-Well, this is your good friend Bob Cook and we’re back once again with the Word of God and a few precious moments that we can invest together studying his word.
+Well, this is your good friend Bob Cook and we’re back once again with the Word of God and a few precious moments that we can invest together studying His Word.
 Hallelujah for that.
 I am so grateful, so very grateful for the privilege of working with you day by day in God’s Word.

 Well, we finished the 91st Psalm, and what do you say we try one more Psalm before we go into book study once again?
 Is that alright with you?
 I love the 37th Psalm, and I haven’t talked with you about that for a long, long time.
 Several years, I guess, in fact.
 Let’s look at it, shall we?
 The opening verses I like to call a “prescription for pressure,” God’s prescription for living under pressure.
 We like to think that our days are more pressure-filled than anybody else’s in decades or centuries past.
 Fact is, I suppose, that every era has had its pressures.
-If you and I had been living in the time of our Lord Jesus Christ, we, like all the rest, would have been under the control of the Roman Empire and there weren’t any such things as what we call human rights today.
+If you and I had been living in the time of our Lord Jesus Christ we, like all the rest, would have been under the control of the Roman Empire, the Roman government, and there weren’t any such things as what we call human rights today.
 You just didn’t have any rights, unless indeed you were an official Roman citizen and then you had some rights under the Roman law.
 But everybody else was subject to the commands of whatever whims the local ruler might have.
-Lots of pressure, lots of frustration, surely.
+Lots of pressure, lots of frustration, oh surely.

 Had you lived in the time, let us say, of Abraham, it would have been in a culture where you had constantly to be on the alert lest you had some marauding band of bandits come in and steal your cattle, or murder your servants or you yourself.
 Well, there are always pressures, so that you and I aren’t much different today, although our civilization is quite complex and technology has provided, it would seem, more opportunity just to upset you.
 The refrigerator always quits on the hottest day, and the furnace always quits on the coldest day.
 Have you noticed that?
 You get a flat tire just when you’re going to a wedding reception; it couldn’t happen some other time.
 I suppose we have more opportunity to be “bugged,” as the verb is, by our technological culture, as others may have had.